EGI-Federation/fedcloud-catchall-operations/README.md

 Operation of fedcloud integration components for selected providers.
-This is a set of docker containers and an ansible role to operate the federation components of the EGI Cloud
+This is a set of docker containers and an ansible role to operate the federation components of the EGI Cloud Compute service.

-## What this does?
+## Implementation

-The ansible will create:
+This repo consists of an ansible playbook that creates:
 - a configuration directory `/etc/fedcloud/vos/<vo>` for every VO that will contain credentials to authenticate into that VO
 - a cloud-info-provider configuration per site that takes